mosip/id-authentication/docs/design/registration-processor/Approach_for_external_system_integration.md

-# Add HTTP stage
+# External System Integration Stage

 **Background**
 Technical stack used in Registration Processor gives ability to add or change order/sequence of stages/route in the flow.
 Most of the stages works in isolation, can be deployed independently and does not depend on the previous or next stage in the flow.
-This design document will helps support team to understand steps to integrate MOSIP with external system using http end point.
+This design document will helps support team to understand steps to integrate with external system using vertx.

 **The target users are -**
 Product technical support team.